Thomas Reynolds (governor): Death

-Despite all his success Thomas Reynolds was not a well man, either physically or mentally.
-For several months prior to his death Reynolds was reported in ill health and suffering from melancholia.
+For several months prior to his death, Reynolds was reportedly in ill health and suffering from melancholia.
 Political opponents in Missouri's Whig party, and certain newspapers under their influence, were particularly harsh in their criticism of Reynolds, his actions and positions as governor.
-During breakfast on the morning of February 9, 1844 Reynolds asked a blessing, which was not usual for him.
-Following the meal he locked himself in his Executive Mansion office and drew the shutters closed.
-Some time later a passer-by heard a shot and upon investigation Reynolds was found dead at his desk with an apparently self-inflicted gunshot wound.
-On the governors writing table was a sealed message addressed to his friend, Colonel William G. Minor in which he said "I have labored and discharged my duties faithfully to the public, but this has not protected me from the slanders and abuse which has rendered my life a burden to me…I pray to God to forgive them and teach them more charity."
+During breakfast on the morning of February 9, 1844, Reynolds asked a blessing, which was not usual for him.
+Following the meal, he locked himself in his Executive Mansion office and drew the shutters closed.
+Some time later, a passer-by heard a shot and, upon investigation, Reynolds was found dead at his desk with an apparently self-inflicted gunshot wound.
+On the governor's writing table was a sealed message addressed to his friend, Colonel William G. Minor, in which he said "I have labored and discharged my duties faithfully to the public, but this has not protected me from the slanders and abuse which has rendered my life a burden to me...I pray to God to forgive them and teach them more charity."

-A large crowd of mourners attended Governor Reynolds's funeral and burial at Woodlawn Cemetery in Jefferson City, Missouri.
-Two years later a large granite shaft was erected at his gravesite.
+A large crowd of mourners attended Reynolds's funeral and burial at Woodlawn Cemetery in Jefferson City, Missouri.
+Two years later, a large granite shaft was erected at his gravesite.
 Reynolds County, Missouri was also named in his honor.
 Reynolds's successor, Meredith M. Marmaduke, urged the creation of a system and building for the care of the mentally ill in his 1844 message to the legislature.
 This helped lead to the opening of Fulton State Hospital in Fulton, Missouri in 1851.